mnuzen/vagrant/README.md

 ======================

+## Vagrant & Nginx

+This is my attempt to solve the tech challenge I was given (instructions below) during my time at Everbridge.
+This solution implements vagrant and Nginx.

 ## Challenge

 Everbridge has adopted SRE principles that requires our engineers to think of infrastructure and systems as code.
 Please work through the below exercise as it aims at challenging your in general SDLC practices, project design, System Administration, Config Management and Infrastructure as code.
 There are many tools that serve the Config Management space so there are a lot of choices.
 However,  Everbridge has standardize on Saltstack.
 Using saltstack,  configure an ubuntu web webserver to yield a working web page at http://localhost:8080 with a single invocation of `vagrant up`.